ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 - **2015-06-04:** Realtime Beatmap Nominator Ranking was introduced to automatically assess BN nomination quality/activity. <!-- https://osu.ppy.sh/community/forums/topics/334994 -->
     - The system was dropped soon after its announcement due to implementation concerns by osu!'s developers. <!-- ephemeral is source(?) -->
 - **2015-06-06:** QAT disqualifications were anonymized on the forums.
-    - All posts were written by under a user named "[Quality Assurance Team](https://osu.ppy.sh/users/6616586)".
+    - All posts were written under a user named "[Quality Assurance Team](https://osu.ppy.sh/users/6616586)".
     - This was set up in response to frequent attacks on the QAT's disqualifications, often relating to removing high performance points scores (e.g. the [disqualification on *Dragonforce - The Last Journey Home*](https://osu.ppy.sh/community/forums/posts/4009572)) or relating to forced opinions (e.g. the [disqualification on *Reol - Asymmetry*](https://osu.ppy.sh/community/forums/posts/4206479)).
     - The community referred to the anonymous QAT account as the "QAT bot".
     - This change encouraged the growing opinion that the QAT was trying to hide from the consequences of their actions, hurting the reputation of disqualifications and the QAT in general.<!-- https://osu.ppy.sh/forum/search.php?author_id=6616586&sr=posts -->